 The Canadian Pacer is a horse breed that is developed in Canada in the late 18th and the early 19th centuries.
-In some opinions they are now extinct, and in others they still live but in small numbers in the North Canadian Provinces.
+In some opinions, they are now extinct, and in another, they still live but in small numbers in the North Canadian Provinces.

 Close full screen [Esc]